Submission Checklist for Authors

 - Authors are free to copy, distribute and use their presented work elsewhere with proper citation.

-- The authors give license to JMNT-Ed to publish the submitted manuscript as the original publisher.
+- The authors give license to J ATE to publish the submitted manuscript as the original publisher.

 - The authors give permission to any third party the right to use the published manuscript freely while any such use is subject to citation of the original manuscript.

-- All published manuscripts by JMNT-Ed are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0) License.
-Hence, no additional permission will be needed for the reproduction of the materials used in the published work either from the authors or JMNT-Ed publication staff.
+- All published manuscripts by J ATE are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+Hence, no additional permission will be needed for the reproduction of the materials used in the published work either from the authors or J ATE publication staff.
 We strongly recommend that the reproducing authors inform the original source authors about the future usage of the material.
 The reproducing authors are required to give the appropriate credit to the original source.

-- Conflict of Interest Disclosure: A statement describing any financial conflicts of interest or lack thereof is published in JMNT-Ed journal.
+- Conflict of Interest Disclosure: A statement describing any financial conflicts of interest or lack thereof is published in J ATE.
 The corresponding author must disclose a statement that will explain all potential sources of bias.
 Such bias might stem from affiliations, funding sources, financial or management relationships that can constitute conflicts of interest.
-In case of no conflicts of interest has been declared, the following statement is expected to be added at the end of the submission by the authors: “The authors declare no conflicts of interest.”
+In the case that no conflicts of interest has been declared, the following statement is expected to be added at the end of the submission by the authors: “The authors declare no conflicts of interest.”

-- Plagiarism: JMNT-Ed is committed to publish only original submissions.
-Hence, publication staff use Grammarly software to screen for plagiarism, including self-plagiarism.
+- Plagiarism: J ATE is committed to publish only original submissions.
+Hence, publication staff use software to screen for plagiarism, including self-plagiarism.
 The determined similarity index by the software should not exceed 15%.

-- No Parallel Peer Review Rule: By submitting their paper to JMNT-Ed, authors confirm that the submission has not been submitted for peer review for publication elsewhere at the same time with the refereeing phase of JMNT-Ed.
+No Parallel Peer Review Rule: By submitting their paper to J ATE, authors confirm that the submission has not been submitted for peer review for publication elsewhere at the same time with the refereeing phase of J ATE.

 - Funder Reporting Requirement: All of the funding sources, award/grant numbers are required to be disclosed in the manuscript.

-- Language: As JMNT-Ed editors, we expect that the authors have completed proof reading before the submission.
-We would like to remind that a proper choice of words and a carefully written manuscript that is free of errors drastically improve the quality of the submission.
+- Language: As J ATE editors, we expect that the authors have completed proof reading before the submission.
+We would like to remind authors that a proper choice of words and a carefully written manuscript free of errors drastically improve the quality of the submission.

 - Providing Potential Reviewers: The authors are strongly recommended to suggest up to 3 potential reviewers.
 The complete contact information will be entered to the submission system.
 The authors are reminded not to enter names that might have a conflict of interest.
 Whenever possible, suggestion of academic email addresses is preferred over personal email addresses.

-- Securing the Rights for Reproduction: As it is underlined many times above, JMNT-Ed expects that the authors have secured the permission for the reproduction of any material that had been published before.
+- Securing the Rights for Reproduction: As it is underlined many times above, J ATE expects that the authors have secured the permission for the reproduction of any material that had been published before.

-- Contents express the views of the Authors: JMNT-Ed treats all of the incoming submissions as original and accurate manuscripts.
-JMNT-Ed does not accept any legal responsibility for any errors or omissions that may have occurred.
-All of the opinions expressed in the manuscript are the views of the authors.
+- Contents express the views of the Authors: J ATE treats all of the incoming submissions as original and accurate manuscripts.
+J ATE does not accept any legal responsibility for any errors or omissions that may have occurred.
+All opinions expressed in the manuscript are the views of the authors.
 Likewise, all of the data presented in the submission is the responsibility of the authors.
 The peer-review aims to sustain a high quality of standards for the journal.
-However, this does not mean that JMNT-Ed makes any guarantee with respect to the material contained herein.
+However, this does not mean that J ATE makes any guarantee with respect to the material contained herein.

 1. Manuscript Submission: